nerdfiles/hypermedia-orientation/index.md

 assemblage (irreducible mereological complex) of links too living hyperobjects?

 # Forget Game Theory
 Ok, evolutionary Nash optimization only game theory.
 But also, remember dynamical systems theory and semiotics?
 John Nash Jr. compares "water" to "money": this is an agrilogistic trick.

 Don't fall for it!
 Avert agrilogistic substitution!
+We can't just go about theorizing that shopping malls and riverponds are interchangeable just on account of being ex-changeable.
+We must re-imagine relation without exchange, as Laruelle would argue.

+Are symmetries preserved after quantization?
+Particularly those symmetrical relations of markets which condition the possibility of exchange?
+Are markets only ever equilibrium-bound asymptotically?

 ```
 Nash        Asymptotic/Ideal Money, etc.